The University of Texas at Austin

 homework assignments will not be accepted.

-- Prerequisites: Background in random processes (EE 381J or equivalent),
+- Prerequisites: Background in random processes (EE 381J or equivalent) is

 required.